 Incorporating the Fluencies also allowed Getulio to get creative with other students.
 “I was teaching Ecology—the product for the unit was a ‘Living on Mars’ project.
-Students had to develop a plan to transport mankind to Mars, in order to save our species.
+Students had to develop a plan to transport humanity to Mars to save our species.
 The projects were amazing, and the results for exams were even better—and they had a blast!”

 Getulio asserts that students are the main focus of the process, always.
 He believes if they enjoy benefits like those below, then teachers also benefit because they want to see them learning.

 - Learning with the Fluencies is more collaborative and becomes project- and inquiry-based primarily.

 - There is a significant improvement in achievement and attitude.

 - Scores on exams improve with more in-depth learning.